vectorbite/VectorBiteDataPlatform/static/admin_docs/VectoByte WebApp and Database Admin Documentation .md

 5. Hit ‘Clone this repo’!

-### Copy config files to application folder
+### Copy 'appconfig.ini' and 'VectorBite.pem files to application folder

+#### Copy 'appconfig.ini' file.

 1. In Keepass2, locate the appconfig.ini file in **Web2py > VectorbiteApplication configuration > advanced – file attachments.**

-2. Open the file and save to the private folder located in the ‘VectorBiteDataPlatform’ application folder e.g.
+2. Open the file and save it to the 'private' folder located in the ‘VectorBiteDataPlatform’ application folder:

    ```
    /home/user/PycharmProjects/vectorbite/web2py/applications/VectorBiteDataPlatform/private/
    ```

-### Get database dump (back-up) files: Connect to Amazon EC2 file directory using FileZilla and SFTP

-You need to set up your connection so you can upload and download files to the AWS server  (database backup files are stored here).
+Copy 'VectorBite.pem' file.

 1. Open up Filezilla and KeePass2

-2. In Keepass2, locate the  "VectorBite.pem" file in  AWS > "AWS logon,  Public DNS + PEM" >  advanced > file attachments
+2. In Keepass2, locate the  "VectorBite.pem" file in  AWS > "AWS logon,  Public DNS + PEM" >  advanced > file attachments.

-3. Open the file and save to the private folder in the ‘VectorBiteDataPlatform’ application folder e.g.
+3. Open the file and save to the 'private' folder in the ‘VectorBiteDataPlatform’ application folder:

    ```
    '/home/user/PycharmProjects/vectorbite/web2py/applications/VectorBiteDataPlatform/private/'
    ```

+### Get database dump (back-up) files: Connect to Amazon EC2 file directory using FileZilla and SFTP

+You need to set up your connection so you can upload and download files to the AWS server  (database backup files are stored here).

-4. In Filezilla, go to Edit (Preferences) > Settings > Connection > SFTP, Click "Add key file”
+1. In Filezilla, go to Edit (Preferences) > Settings > Connection > SFTP, Click "Add key file”

 5. Browse to the location of the "VectorBite.pem" file you just saved and select it.